catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## 1. Gain Access to your Environment

 When your first environment is provisioned, you'll receive two emails from us.
-The first will be from a member of our support team, letting you know that your environment is ready, and will include some basic information about it, and link you to our [Getting Started](/stratum/getting-started) guides.
+The first will be from a member of our support team letting you know that your environment is ready, along with some basic information about your new environment and a link to our [Getting Started](/stratum/getting-started) guides.

 The second will be an invitation to join your newly-created organization.
 Follow the instructions in that email, and register a new account if you don't already have one.